Theralley/MasterThesis/README.md

 		next, next, next (just press next until its disapear)

-	command
+	command in WSL terminal

 		export DISPLAY=:0

 	Have to do this every time you close WSL or restart windows.
-Start Xlaunch when restart windows. export DISPLAY=:0 always when restart WSl.
+Start Xlaunch when restart windows. export DISPLAY=:0 always when restart WSl or close Terminal.

 Step 3 - First testrun